cfkubo/rmq-workshop/README.md

 # RabbitMQ Hands On Workshop

-The repo has a collection of hands on  labs for RabbitMQ.
+This repo has a collection of hands on  labs for RabbitMQ.

 ![RabbitMQ Screenshot](static/rmq.png)